vincentchachere/Active-Directory-and-Azure-Setup/README.md

 ***

-- Click the green arrow button near the top-middle of the screen
+- Click: `the green arrow button` near the top-middle of the screen

   - This will run the script

-- Once the users have been created, go back to Active Directory Users and Computers > mydomain.com > _EMPLOYEES
+- Once the users have been created, go back to: `Active Directory Users and Computers > mydomain.com > _EMPLOYEES`

   - You will see all the accounts that were created

-- You can now log into Client-1 with one of the accounts that were created
+- You can now log into: `Client-1` with one of the accounts that were created

-  - Try logging into Client-1 as user "base.milu" using the password "Password1"
+  - Try logging into: `Client-1 as user "base.milu" using the password "Password1"`

 <p align="center">
 <img width="800" alt="isolated" src=""><br>